 |The Platinum Card from American Express|

-Chase Sapphire Reserve: Best coverage amounts
+Chase Sapphire Reserve: Best travel insurance coverage amounts

 The Reserve offers lost baggage reimbursement up to $3,000 per passenger even when your luggage is damaged, while the Preferred only offers baggage delay reimbursement once your baggage is lost for six hours and it will only reimburse you for essential purchases up to $100 a day.